CaptainIRS/sharded-kvs/README.md

   - `internal/protos/`: Contains the generated Go code for the Protobuf messages and services.
     - `fsm.proto`: Contains the proto definition for the Raft state machine.
     - `kv.proto`: Contains the proto definition for the key-value store service through which clients can interact with the key-value store.
-    - `node.proto`: Contains the proto definition for the node service through which replica groups can interact with each other (for forwarding request to the node containing the required shard).
+    - `shard.proto`: Contains the proto definition for the shard service through which replica groups can interact with each other (for forwarding request to the shard containing the required shard).
     - `replica.proto`: Contains the proto definition for the replica service through which replicas can interact with each other (for leader forwarding).
   - `internals/raft`: Contains the implementation of the Raft state machine.
   - `internals/capture`: Contains the code for tracing network requests by capturing with eBPF.